You won’t be short of incredible places to see during this road trip!

 When you arrive in Te Anau, you will be greeted by one of the most beautiful places in New Zealand.
 The lake of the same name is simply beautiful and is incredibly scenic.

-There isn’t an awful lot to do, but there are a number of shops and cafes to explore.
+There isn’t an awful lot to do, but there are some shops and cafes to explore.
 Plus, there are a few walking tracks you can explore to see more of the beauty of this small lakeside town!

 Day 8 Te Anau/Fiordland to Dunedin